Ej1seven/Ej1seven/README.md

 -  I'm actively seeking employment for junior software developer roles
 -  A few technologies I've been working with recently are Java, Javascript, Typescript, Node.js, React, Next.js, SQL, and Prisma 2
 -  I recently finished a Web3 blockchain application called Kryptoturf
--  2023 Goals: Join a Cohort with like-minded developers and gain a deeper understanding of Angular
+-  2023 Goals: Join a cohort and gain a deeper understanding of Angular

 ### Connect with me: